chrede88/home-ops/docs/setup.md

     disabled: true
 ```

-We can now generate the configuration files using the seven patches.
+We can now generate the configuration files using the six patches defined so far.
+The last patch is different for each note, so I'll create an intermediate configuration file for now.
 I'm using names from the old Nordic mythology, so I'll call my cluster Asgard.

 ```zsh
 talosctl gen config asgard https://10.10.30.30:6443 \